-BACHELOR OF ARTS IN BIBLICAL STUDIES (BABS) DEGREE
+BACHELOR OF ARTS IN BIBLICAL STUDIES (BABS) DEGREE (126 semester hours/credits)

 This 126-credit hour degree program is designed to provide a four-year Bachelor of Arts curriculum (although many students take five years to complete the program) with a Bible major, a related minor, and extensive General Education coursework.
 Six hours of Field Education, including a practicum in the student's minor field, are also required.